 Bob Harris

 drove the Campbell Special in 1961-62.
 This was one of the first successful Chevy V8 powered mid-engined sports/racing cars.
-Harris qualified for the 1961 Riverside GP, drove conservatively, and finished the race.
+Harris qualified the car for the 1961 Riverside GP but had to drive conservatively because of a magneto problem.
+He finished 13th.

-On September 3rd, 1962, Harris crashed at the modified Santa Barbara airport circuit.
-As today's kids would say -- he got "major air" in a spectacular flying, spinning rollover.
+On September 2, 1962, Harris crashed at the modified Santa Barbara airport circuit.
+As today's kids would say, he got "major air" in a spectacular flying, spinning rollover.

 The car was rebuilt by Campbell and raced in 1963 by Jim Parkinson.
 Where is this very significant car today?